Arundel

 Residential development activity is lower than average in Arundel according to AreaSearch's national comparison of local real estate markets

 Arundel has averaged approximately 15 new dwelling approvals each year over the past five financial years, totalling 78 homes.
-As of FY26, there has been 1 approval recorded so far.
-On average, 13 new residents have been associated with every home built annually between FY21 and FY25.
-This discrepancy between demand and supply typically leads to price growth and increased buyer competition.
+As of FY26, there have been 1 approval recorded to date.
+On average, for every home built between FY21 and FY25, 13 new residents were added annually.
+This high demand coupled with limited supply typically leads to price growth and increased buyer competition.

-The average construction value for new properties is $345,000.
-In the current financial year, there have been $34.5 million in commercial approvals, indicating high levels of local commercial activity.
-Compared to the rest of Queensland, Arundel has a significantly lower building activity rate, which is 65.0% below the regional average per person.
+New properties are constructed at an average expected cost of $356,000.
+In the current financial year, there have been $34.5 million in commercial approvals, indicating robust local commercial activity.
+Compared to the rest of Queensland, Arundel has significantly lower building activity, 65.0% below the regional average per person.
 This scarcity of new homes often strengthens demand and prices for existing properties.
-Nationally, this figure is also below average, suggesting the area's maturity and possible planning constraints.
-New development consists of 57.0% detached dwellings and 43.0% attached dwellings, marking a shift from the current housing pattern of 83.0% houses.
+Nationally, this figure is also reflective of the area's maturity and potential planning constraints.
+New development in Arundel consists of 57.0% detached dwellings and 43.0% attached dwellings, offering a range of housing options from spacious family homes to more affordable compact choices.

-This change may indicate diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-With around 3588 people per dwelling approval, Arundel reflects a highly mature market.
-According to AreaSearch's latest quarterly estimate, Arundel is projected to add 1631 residents by 2041.
-If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth.
+This shift marks a notable departure from existing housing patterns, which are currently 83.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+With approximately 3588 people per dwelling approval, Arundel reflects a highly mature market.
+According to the latest AreaSearch quarterly estimate, Arundel is projected to add 1628 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development